AqwamCreates/DataPredict-Neural/docs/API/Optimizers/BaseOptimizer.md

 #### Parameters:

-* learningRate: The learning rate used by a model.
+* learningRate: The learning rate used by the optimizer.

-* costFunctionDerivativeTensor: The cost function derivatives calculated by a model.
+* costFunctionDerivativeTensor: The cost function derivatives calculated by the optimizer.

 #### Returns: